-When the standards of conduct regarding alcohol and drugs are violated, SMU will in pose, at a minimum, the following sanctions:
+When the standards of conduct regarding alcohol and drugs are violated, SMU v pose, at a minimum, the following sanctions:

-Alcohol: A) Automatic referral to the Office of Alcohol and Drug Abuse Prevention.
-1 Assessment of a fine or assignment to community service, each escalating with subsequer violations.
+Alcohol: A) Automatic referral to the Office of Alcohol and Drug Abuse Preven Assessment of a fine or assignment to community service, each escalating with subviolations.
 Subsequent violations also will require the notification of parents.
-C) Dependi on extenuating circumstances, additional sanctions may be imposed as appropriate.
+C) De on extenuating circumstances, additional sanctions may be imposed as appropriate.

-Drugs (illicit): A) Appearance before a judicial board where sanctions are imposed.
-Pe sible sanctions are assignment to community service, probated suspension, time-frame su pension, or indefinite suspension.
-Other sanctions may be imposed as deemed appropriate by the judicial board.
+Drugs (illicit): A) Appearance before a judicial board where sanctions are impossible sanctions are assignment to community service, probated suspension, time-fra pension, or indefinite suspension.
+Other sanctions may be imposed as deemed approthe judicial board.
 B) University-imposed sanctions are additional to any legal actions taken by local, state, or federal authorities.